 Avid4 Day Camps provide an incredible, action-packed experience for campers working in a variety of activities.
-Campers operate in small groups of 13 or less and participate in 1-week single sport sessions or 2-week multisport sessions, remaining in a stable cohort throughout camp.
-For Day Camp, campers will either meet at a host facility before heading out to their recreation location for the day, or will meet directly at recreation areas.
+Campers operate in small groups of 13 or less and participate in 1-week single sport sessions or multisport sessions, remaining in a stable cohort throughout camp.
+For Day Camp, campers meet at a central facility and are transported by Avid4 Adventure to their group's recreation location for the day.
 Once there, they will participate in one of our core sports.

-Learn to Bike half day camps will stay at the facility and surrounding neighborhood for their AM or PM session.
-Learn to Paddle half day camps will meet at your local reservoir daily for their AM or PM camp session.
-Learn to Paddle full day camps will meet at local reservoirs in the morning and campers should be picked up from recreation areas in the afternoon.
+Learn to Bike half-day camps remain at the facility and bike on site, or in the surrounding neighborhood for their AM or PM session.

+Learn to Paddle half day camps will meet at a local reservoir daily for their AM or PM camp session.

+Learn to Paddle full day camps will meet at local reservoirs for their full-day camp session.